 Once you have a clear understanding of what the work involves, you need to break it down into manageable steps.
 These steps are not only specific to the job, but also specific to the work area.
 If the work area changes, the steps may need to change as well.

 If the steps are too detailed, the JSA will be burdensome and difficult to follow.
 If they are not detailed enough, you may miss some hazards.
-Check out this sample JSA pdf (13.4 kb) to get an idea of the appropriate level of detail.

 2. Identify the hazards associated with each step.